 Holi lowers are generally used to of the holi songs at least 15 days before and 15 days after the main date of the holi.
 At the day of holi, there is no gap between any age, status, gender as well as caste.
 Everybody enjoy holi without any strictness and the whole environment become fill with the great enthusiasm, fun and joy.
 People apply abir to each other on the forehead.
 Youngers take ashirvaad from the elders.

-People, in the Barsana, Uttar Pradesh play a most famous and unique type of holi known as the lath mar holi in very expand compound of the Radha Rani temple.
+People, in the Barsana, Uttar Pradesh play a most famous and unique type of holi known as the lath mar holi in a very big compound of the Radha Rani temple.
 There is a special process in the lath mar holi, men are beaten by the women through sticks and women sing the holi songs as well as shout Sri Radhey or Sri Krishna in between the song.
 This event takes place in front of the thousands of witness.

 People in Mathura and Vrindavan celebrate holi in very traditional custom specially by worshipping the Lord Krishna.
 They enjoy holi for sixteen days.
 A Ganga mela and holi mela takes place in Kanpur at the occasion of holi.
 Holi Milan event performed at the evening of holi in which a group of people visit house of their friends in order to put across their thankfulness by applying abir.